 - Fresh water has a cooling effect.

 In my colleague’ opinion, this is all quite amusing.
 He arrived at work in a t-shirt, shorts and flip-flops.
 Needless to say, the collars are neatly buttoned behind the neckties of colleagues in surrounding offices.
 Citizens Of Humanity Jeans are stylish and appropriate for casual days at work.

 It’s another example of the greater weight of hierarchy and tradition here: many of the tips given to employers are common sense.
 However, few office managers will take the initiative to dress down, open windows or bring a fan — and even fewer office workers will do so.

 All of this is important for analyst relations, because it says something about the process of decision making in European firms.
 Organisations with research processes that are more formal and highly specified are harder to shift.
-The correct strategy to change those organisations is to address them in their own terms: instead of advising workers to wear cooler clothes, the British government asks their employers to suggest that they do.
+The correct strategy to change those organisations is to address them in their own terms: instead of advising workers to wear cooler uniforms, the British government asks their employers to suggest that they do.
 They are working with the grain, rather than against it.

 In the same way that employees will take actions to cool themselves when government works through management processes, analysts will change their opinions when vendors work through research processes.